TimHinde/video-process-codechallenge/README.md

 The last part is related to real-time alerts for unusual events.
 Our users would like to be notified if a person is detected for a continued period of time.
 Imagine that the ingestion function is called real-time as the detections happen every 30 seconds.

 Please add additional logic to the ingestion function which will print to the console if a person is detected in 5 consecutive events.
 Please consider performance - the ingestion function will be called very often.

+# Solution Notes
+## Event Class
+A SQLAlchemy model representing an "events" table in a relational database.
+The table has columns for an integer ID (primary key), a timestamp (time), and a string representing the event type (type).
+## EventService Class
+Class for handling services to do with events such as ingesting an event, retrieving and event and checking for consecutive people events.

+## Potential Improvements
+Seperation of monitoring into it's own service.
+Implementation of more complex monitoring logic, such as clustering pedestrian/people events to see if more than 5 happen within five minutes.

+## Running the code
+Set up a Postgres instance with username and password. configure the db_connection_string to the correct values and run the src/main.py
+This will print outputs as per above to the console.